MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/chromium-devtools-protocol.md

 ---
-description: Learn how to use the Chrome DevTools Protocol in your WebView2 apps using the Microsoft Edge WebView2 Chromium DevTools Protocol NuGet package
+description: Learn how to use the Chrome DevTools Protocol in your WebView2 apps using the Microsoft Edge WebView2 DevTools Protocol NuGet package
 title: Use Chrome DevTools Protocol in WebView2
 author: MSEdgeTeam
 ms.author: msedgedevrel